-Medicines are the most common treatment intervention and used in most services and pathways.1 Therefore it is vital that services and care pathways which include medicines are safe, deliver improved patient outcomes, offer patient choice, a good patient experience and are clinically effective and cost effective treatment options.1 It is important that how the medicine will be supplied and administered is considered in the early stages of the service redesign process to ensure that supply systems are in place for when a new service opens or starts.
-If medicines are included it is advisable to seek assistance from the Medicines Management team and consider the following:
+Medicines are the most common treatment intervention and used in most services and pathways.
+It is vital that services and care pathways which include medicines are safe, deliver improved patient outcomes, offer patient choice, a good patient experience and are clinically effective and cost effective treatment options.
+It is important that how the medicine will be supplied and administered is considered in the early stages of the service redesign process to ensure that supply systems are in place for when a new service opens or starts.
+If medicines are included it is essential to seek assistance from the medicines optimisation team (or equivalent local team) and consider as early as possible in the process the following:

-- Does the service or pathway comply with current legislation and NHS regulations? - Does the service or pathway comply with current evidence and best practice guidance? - Will the service or pathway result in a need to decommission services? - Will the service or pathway have cost implications for the way in which medicines are used compared to current arrangements? - Will the service or pathway be provided by staff adequately trained in the activities required? - Will the service or pathway enhance patient safety, understanding of medicines and overall experience? - Will the service or pathway require KPIs and outcome measures to monitor performance? - Will the service or pathway require access to or advice from a specialist pharmacist? - Will the service or pathway require clear lines of responsibility and accountability to be defined?
+- Does the service or pathway comply with current legislation and NHS regulations? - Does the service or pathway comply with current evidence and best practice guidance? - Will the service or pathway result in a need to decommission services? - Will the service or pathway have cost implications for the way in which medicines are used compared to current arrangements? - Will the service or pathway be provided by staff adequately trained in the activities required? - Will the service or pathway enhance patient safety, understanding of medicines and overall experience? - Will the service or pathway require KPIs and outcome measures to monitor performance? - Will the service or pathway require access to, or advice from a specialist pharmacist? - Will the service or pathway require clear lines of responsibility and accountability to be defined?